 - Gain academic recognition: with these types of degrees you can contribute to the research on a subject rather than simply learning about it.
 If you’re interested in a career in academia then you’ll have to work towards a PhD.

-- Learn more about your interests: maybe there was a topic that you didn’t get to study in undergraduate, or you have specific interests that lend itself to a master’s degree.
+- Learn more about your interests: maybe there was a topic that you didn’t get to study in undergraduate, or you have specific interests that lend themselves to a master’s degree.
 Taking up postgraduate study could be a great way to make your hobbies or interests part of your education.